Skip to Content

 Types of Gemstone Cuts

-A gemstone is extracted in a raw, rough state and goes through a refining process to result in a stunning glimmering stone ready to use in jewelry.
+A gemstone is extracted in a raw, rough state and goes through a refining process to result in a stunning, glimmering stone ready to use in jewelry.
 Part of this process includes cutting and shaping the gem.
-There are various cutting styles, but the three basic styles are brilliant cut, step cut, and mixed cuts.
+There are various gem cuts, but the three basic styles are brilliant cut, step cut, and mixed cuts.

-Brilliant cut gemstones produce the most sparkle and contain kite and triangular facets extending out from the stone’s center.
-Step cuts use rectangular facets to highlight the gem’s color and clarity while mixed cuts combine a brilliant cut for the crown and step cuts on the pavilion.
-Faceters can combine various cutting styles and include numerous facets to produce any shape gemstone.
+Faceters can combine various cutting styles and include numerous facets to produce any shape of gemstone.
 These small adjustments can change a gemstone’s appearance and brilliance.

 Selecting the Ideal Gemstone Cut